asksmruti/lets-do-4/README.md

 # Survey Template Application (Requirement #1)

-This repository contains the source code for a Proof of Concept (PoC) survey template application.
-It demonstrates how to set up, run, and interact with a simple survey application using Python and FastAPI along with the design diagram.

-\*\* My assumption is HPS platform is a consumer survey platform where we can gather consumer journey experience.
-However there would be multiple ways to capture various sentimates and behaviours of consumer while doing online shopping.
-Especially on the shopping portal, the user tracking data, conversion details can be captured.
+I believe the HPS platform serves as a tool for collecting data on the consumer's shopping journey through surveys.
+Nevertheless, there are numerous methods for documenting different sentiments and actions of consumers when they shop online.
+Particularly on the shopping website, it's possible to collect information on user activity and transaction specifics.

 ## Solution Design